Information for researchers

 NERC science can have social, economic, political and practical impacts, and is often of great interest to the public.
 By undertaking public engagement as part of the research process researchers can reach, inform and involve many people.

-In 2008 Research Councils UK (RCUK) issued a Statement of Expectations for Societal and Economic Impact .
+Research Councils UK (RCUK) have a Statement of Expectations for Societal and Economic Impact .
 This lists ways researchers can ensure the different impacts from their work may be realised.

 All researchers are now required to write a 'pathways to impact' plan for every grant application they submit.
 Funds are available to support activities identified in the plan which can help achieve societal and economic impacts; public engagement is just one way to deliver these kinds of impact.